Zeioth/distroupdate.nvim/README.md

 So you can always have a fresh nvim config when you use Nvim in multiple machines.
 Just run `:NvimConfigUpdate` and get the latest available version from your github repository.

 ### Warning
-Running `:NvimConfigUpdate` will ovewrite any uncommited change in your local nvim config, so make sure you push your local changes before running it.
+Running `:NvimConfigUpdate` will overwrite any uncommited change in your local nvim config, so make sure you push your local changes before running it.

 ## How to install
 On lazy